• Skip to primary navigation

 This is an overview of the instructions.
 The full instructions are in the recipe card below.

-4. Stir in the flour mixture to form a soft dough.
-Then chill the dough 1 hour- overnight, until firm enough to handle.
+2. Stir in the dry ingredients to form a soft dough.
+Chill the dough 1 hour- overnight.

-8. To make the icing, stir the confectioner’s sugar, water, and extract in a small saucepan, over low heat just until barely warm.
+1. Stir the icing ingredients in a small saucepan, over low heat just until barely warm.

-9. Working quickly before the icing hardens, dip cookie tops into the icing and immediately add sprinkles.
+2. Working quickly before the icing hardens, dip the top of the cookies into the icing and immediately add sprinkles.

 Round, puffy cookies covered in white icing and pastel nonpareil sprinkles.